crocks4123/DA-Case-Studies/README.md

 Feel free to use the code, datasets, and insights provided in these projects for educational, research, or exploratory purposes.
 I hope these projects serve as examples and inspiration for your own data analytics endeavors.

-## Contributing

-As I continue to work on new projects and expand this repository, I welcome contributions from the community.
-If you have ideas for new projects, improvements to existing projects, or any suggestions, please feel free to submit pull requests or reach out to discuss your ideas.

-## Acknowledgments

-I would like to express my gratitude to the data sources, including Amazon and Glassdoor, for providing the datasets used in these projects.
-Without their valuable data, these analyses would not have been possible.

-## Contact

-If you have any questions, suggestions, or feedback regarding any of the projects or this repository in general, please feel free to reach out.
-You can contact me through the contact information provided in the project folders or the repository's main page.